 If you can pay for a mediator yourself, there are also many private mediation services.

 Mediation is not always recommended if there is or has been abuse in a relationship.

 Hiring a lawyer will cost money.
 If you cannot afford a lawyer, the Ontario government may help you pay for a lawyer.
-You can apply to Legal Aid Ontario (LAO) for a Legal Aid Certificate to help pay for a lawyer’s services, for some family law issues.
+You can apply to Legal Aid Ontario (LAO) for a Legal Aid Certificate to help you pay for a lawyer, to give advice for some family law issues.

-A Certificate is a voucher (promise) that guarantees the lawyer will get paid by Legal Aid for representing you for a certain number of hours.
-The number of hours is based on the kind of legal help you need, and is marked on the Certificate (more hours can sometimes be added).
-Sometimes, Legal Aid Ontario will give you a Certificate on the condition that you pay them back.
+A Certificate is a voucher that guarantees the lawyer will get paid by Legal Aid for representing you for a certain number of hours.
+The number of hours is based on the kind of legal help you need and is marked on the certificate (more hours can sometimes be added).
+Sometimes, Legal Aid Ontario will give you a Certificate if you agree to pay them back.

-If you meet Legal Aid Ontario’s rules for a Legal Aid Certificate, you can use this Certificate to hire a lawyer that you choose.
+If Legal Aid Ontario gives you a Certificate, you can use the Certificate to hire a lawyer of your choice.
 Not all lawyers accept Legal Aid Certificates.
 When you call to make an appointment, make sure to ask if the lawyer does legal aid work.